-For FY 2017, Powerball was the best-selling draw game followed by Pick 3 and Mega Millions.
+For FY 2018, Powerball was the bestselling draw game followed by Pick 3 and Mega Millions.
 Lotto Texas, the agency's oldest draw game, was the fourth highest-selling draw game.
-Even though Powerball did not generate large jackpots during FY 2017, Powerball and Power Play sales totaled \$341.2 million and earned the best-selling draw game title.
+Even though Powerball did not generate record-setting jackpots during FY 2018, Powerball and Power Play sales totaled \$289.6 million and earned the bestselling draw game title.
 Pick 3, drawn four times a day, six days a week, is a daily numbers game that does not rely on jackpot levels to drive sales.
-While Pick 3 sales of \$255.5 million represented a decrease of \$4.8 million from the previous fiscal year, the game continues to be a strong performer and an important part of the draw game portfolio.
-Daily 4, similar to Pick 3 in game attributes and style of play, continued its year-over-year sales growth with a \$6.4 million gain and total sales of \$101.5 million.
-The growth of Daily 4 and the decline of Pick 3 has been experienced in other lottery jurisdictions as players switch their spending to Daily 4 for larger prize opportunities.
+Pick 3 sales of \$261.7 million represented an increase of \$6.3 million over the previous fiscal year and illustrates that the game continues to be a strong performer and an important part of the draw game portfolio.
+In fact, if base game sales are compared without including add-on feature sales, Pick 3 actually outsold Powerball by \$5 million.
+Daily 4, similar to Pick 3 in game attributes and style of play, continued its year-over-year sales growth with a \$12.7 million gain and total sales of \$114.2 million, the all-time sales record for the game.

-Texas Lottery FY 2017 Scratch Ticket Sales by Price Point
+Texas Lottery FY 2018 Scratch Ticket Sales by Price Point

-Fiscal Year Scratch Ticket Sales: \$3.94 Billion
+Fiscal Year Scratch Ticket Sales: \$4.42 Billion

-Totals may not sum due to rounding
+Totals may not sum due to rounding.